 The particularities of an election

-When necessary, the projection model takes into account any individual particularities of a jurisdiction.
-One common particularity is the presence of a new party, or a formerly fringe party running high in the polls.
+When necessary, the projection model takes into account the individual particularities of an election campaign.
+One common particularity is the presence of a new party, or a formerly fringe party running a full (or almost full) slate of candidates.

 Precision when there needs to be uncertainty

 A seat projection for an individual poll will appear precise: a party is projected to win X seats, no more and no less, with what the poll reports.
-But just as the poll itself is susceptible to any number of sampling errors, the projection is susceptible to the model's own errors.
-These are further amplified by the margin of error in the poll.
+But just as the poll itself is susceptible to any number of sampling errors, the projection is susceptible to the model's own errors as well.